 Steroid medicine injections into the back in the area of the herniated disk may help control pain for several months.
-These injections reduce swelling around the disk and relieve many symptoms.
-Spinal injections are usually done in your doctor's office.
+These injections reduce swelling around the spinal nerve and disk and relieve many symptoms.
+They do not solve the underlying problem and your pain may return after weeks or months.
+Spinal injections are an outpatient procedure.

 Surgery may be an option if your symptoms do not go away with other treatments and time.

-Discuss with your doctor which treatment options are best for you.
+Discuss with your provider which treatment options are best for you.

 It may take several months to a year or more to go back to all of your activities without having pain or straining your back.
 People who work in jobs that involve heavy lifting or back strain may need to change their job activities to avoid injuring their back again.